Process · Pigment · Listening · Time · Rhythm · Slowness

 This is where my Field Cloths are born — through movement, pigment, water, and quiet listening.

-In my studio, silk is soaked, walked with, lifted, and left to rest.
+In the studio, silk is soaked, walked with, lifted, and left to rest.

-Natural dyes and sustainable paints are allowed to travel through fabric, guided by gravity, breath, and time.
+Natural dyes and sustainable pigments are allowed to travel through fabric, guided by gravity, breath, and time.

 Nothing is rushed.